chipsalliance/chisel/docs/src/explanations/connectable.md

 Note that if `gen` is a non-aggregate, then `Input(nonAggregateGen)` is equivalent to `Flipped(nonAggregateGen)`.

 > Future work will refactor how these primitives are exposed to the user to make Chisel's type system more intuitive.
+See [https://github.com/chipsalliance/chisel3/issues/2643].

 With this in mind, we can consider the following examples and detail relative alignments of members.